schwarzer-vulpecula/mini-forum-rails/posts.markdown

 A timestamp that shows when a user has recently created a new comment or a new reply inside a post is a common feature.
 Other users can then see how active a post is, even if it was posted a long time ago.

 Since posts can be edited at any time, the `updated_at` timestamp is already used to keep track of when a post's content was last modified.
 So a new timestamp should be added to posts.
-The modification of this timestamp should also not change the `updated_at` timestamp, and Rails must be specifically told to not do so as the change is a default behaviour that happens every time an attribute was modified.
+The modification of this timestamp should also not change the `updated_at` timestamp, and Rails must be specifically told to not do so as the change is a default behavior that happens every time an attribute was modified.

 ```ruby
 # app/models/posts.rb